Hedge funds struggle with European politics

 Frustrated with tumbling equities and slumping bond yields, pension funds like Ohio’s have poured millions of pounds into hedge fund managers in recent years and are desperate to see them pounce on bargains in crisis-hit Europe, which they reckon now offer some of the best returns around.

-The chief investment officer of the 22.5 billion pound ($35.41 billion) pension fund of UK bank Barclays, for example, said after years of expanding his exposure to emerging markets, the “extreme pricing” of some European assets was tempting him back.
+The chief investment officer of the 22.5 billion pound pension fund of Barclays (BARC.L), for example, said after years of expanding his exposure to emerging markets, the “extreme pricing” of some European assets was tempting him back.

 “The prices of securities in Europe are getting to levels that cannot be ignored,” Tony Broccardo told Reuters.